diegoyon/notebook/README.md

 # Notebook

 > A rails app where users can create, read, update, and delete notes.
 Notes are created with a title, and a body, and associated with a topic.
 Users can filter the notes by topic, title, or date.
-The app has a search input where the user can type to instant search for a note by title or body.
+The app has a searchbar where the user can type to instant search for a note by title or body.

 ## Built With